 Rangaswami, now CIO of BT Global Services, is, however, one of the few senior IT executives in the business community currently posting frequent blogs.
 While some CEOs and employees lower down the food chain have readily embraced the concept of blogging, the upper echelons of IT still remain, perhaps ironically, behind the blogging curve.
 “CIOs aren’t on the leading edge of culture and are often late adopters of technology,” argues Will Weider, CIO of US Ministry Health Care and Affinity Healthcare Systems and a frequent blogger.
 “It’s probably a bit of a stereotype, but that’s what I see.”

 Conservatism when it comes to technology is one explanation.
 But the other is simpler: CIOs have so far failed to recognise how their involvement in blogging can deliver significant value to their organisation.
 Moreover, many fear the practice will raise their profile higher than they might desire.
-According to professional business blogger Dennis Howlett (blog), the situation reflects the cultural and political issues that surround the positions at the top of IT management as a whole.
+According to professional business blogger Dennis Howlett of the AccMan Pro blog, the situation reflects the cultural and political issues that surround the positions at the top of IT management as a whole.

 “Too many CIOs see their jobs as ‘how do I avoid getting fired’.
 It’s only in the last couple of years that they’ve been able to return to the boardroom table with a degree of respect, for the simple reason there was so much overspending, plus a lot of over-promising.”

 “It’s like saying, ‘if the CIO had a barbeque once a week, would it make a difference?’
 Of course it would.”

 Overburdened with expectations and project backlogs, CIOs often claim they simply do not have the time to devote to an online journal, which could land them in trouble.
 Jeremy Wright, author of the book Blog Marketing, and former CIO, argues however that such perceived obstacles are more a matter of delusion than reality.